A Vision Toward Energy-Efficient Domain-Specific Artificial Intelligence Models and Agents: Learning and Reasoning Capabilities for Domain-Specific Systems

+~ This section identifies learning and reasoning mechanisms that enhance the generalization of AI systems from limited data, adapt under distribution shift, and decide when additional computation is worth its energy cost.
 We define general intelligence modeled on human brain-like cognition as the ability to handle tasks that differ from previously encountered tasks \cite{chollet2019measure} at two levels of generalization: (a) \textit{local generalization} refers to the ability to generalize across \textit{unseen data from a known distribution} (known-unknown) and (b) \textit{broad generalization} refers to the ability to generalize across \textit{unseen data from an unknown distribution} (unknown-unknown).
 A key research frontier is that of \textit{developing foundations for broad generalization \cite{chollet2019measure,venkatasubramanian2021towards,hernandez2021general,a100} using minimum amounts of additional data}.

 This is illustrated in Fig.~\ref{world_mod} and adapted from \cite{vogelstein2022prospective}.
 Here, ${World}_n$ and ${World}_f$ are the current and future worlds, ${Model}_n$ and ${Model}_f$ are current and future internal models of the world (dynamically evolving), ${Observations}_{n,f}$ are observations of the world in the current $n$ and future $f$ states of the system, and similarly for decisions ${Decisions}_{n,f}$ as a consequence of those observations.
 Learner $L$ learns continuously and updates ${Model}_n$ to reflect the most accurate internal model of the future (unknown) world in ${Model}_f$.
 The term \textit{future} also implies novel tasks, domain shifts, and unforeseen operating environments based on the application to which generalization is applied.